CAFapi/opensuse-nodejs10-image/README.md

 # openSUSE and NodeJS10 image

-**Note that this image currently runs on openSUSE Leap 42.3 as there is no nodejs10 package available for Leap 15.0 yet**

 This project builds an openSUSE-based image which includes NodeJS version 10 and is based off the [OpenSUSE Base Image](https://github.com/CAFapi/opensuse-base-image).
 It can be used as a base image by projects which require NodeJS10.

 ### Tini